** You can book with me on Thursdays onsite at Breakaway in Parkdale or other weekdays at my studio space near Christie Station here **

 Read More

-Danielle is a truth-teller who rises to the challenge of holding space for uncomfortable experiences in life and death.
+Danielle is the Program Coordinator for GLoW and also provides counselling 1-1.
+She rises to the challenge of holding space for uncomfortable experiences in life and death.
 She asks bold questions that help us to stay present to intense emotional anguish.
 She has the courage and emotional depth to witness relationships within individuals and families with the clarity of vision for grace and ease.
 Committed to community justice throughout her life, she holds the voice of her ancestors as her guide in this work, often working with her own dreams and dreams of community.

 Read More